 Placed in service date test.
-The property must be placed in service for use in your trade or business or for the production of income before January 1, 2008 (January 1, 2009, in the case of qualifying nonresidential real property and residential rental property).
+The property must be placed in service for use in your trade or business before January 1, 2008 (January 1, 2009, in the case of qualifying nonresidential real property and residential rental property).

 Extension of placed in service date.
 The December 31, 2008, deadline for meeting the placed-in-service date test for qualifying nonresidential real property and residential rental property located in specified portions of the GO Zone is extended to December 31, 2010.
 Specified portions of the GO Zone are those counties or parishes in the GO Zone that are identified by the IRS as having more than 60 percent of the occupied housing units damaged by the hurricanes occurring during 2005.
-The IRS will publish guidance in 2007 identifying these counties and parishes.
+For guidance identifying the affected counties and parishes eligible for the extension of the placed in service date, see Notice 2007-36 on page 1000 of Internal Revenue Bulletin 2007-17, available at www.irs.gov/pub/irs-irbs/irb07-17.pdf.